nzkingboss/nzkingboss/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:bouaskaoun.mohammed@gmail.com">contact me through email</a> me.
+If you have any questions about front-end web development, feel free to <a href="mailto:juniorjnr730@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com">Fiverr</a> or <a href="https://www.linkedin.com/in/bouaskaoun/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me as a freelancer on LinkedIn <a href="https://www.linkedin.com/in/junior-ramirez-/"></a> for jobs or web projects

   </td>
   <td width="50%" valign="top">